Financial Aid & Costs

 Graduate Tuition & Financial Aid

 Graduate students at LVC are eligible for merit-based scholarships for select programs, federal direct unsubsidized loans, and tuition benefits if offered by your employer.
-To receive aid, you must be enrolled in at least 4.5 credits each semester.
-Please note that conditionally accepted students are ineligible for federal student aid.
+To receive aid, you must be enrolled in at least 4.5 credits each semester and complete the FAFSA.

 Submitting Financial Aid Documents

-Applying for financial aid is an important part of your college journey, but we know keeping track of everything can feel overwhelming at times.
-To help make your financial aid application successful, we’ve put together a list of terms and other information you need to know to get the most out of your financial aid offer.
+Applying for Financial Aid is a key step in your college journey, but we understand it can sometimes feel overwhelming.
+To help ensure your application process goes smoothly, we’ve put together a helpful list of key terms and essential information to make the most of your financial aid offer.

 Hours & Days of Operation